na-na-hi/renget/archive/ate-inventory.md

 Allows you to summon saltwater from the sea, at a rate of 1 divinity per pound.
 This water is infused with your divinity, and can be manipulated freely by you.

 >Berserk (1):
 Increases all of your physical attributes, including durability, proportional to your rage.
 Additionally, deepens your anger when in use.
-Consumes divinity proportional to the strength of the authority’s manifestation
+Consumes divinity proportional to the strength of the authority’s manifestation.

+>Specter's Wail (1):
+Releases an ear splitting scream.
+Causes inner ear damage at close ranges and inspires despair at long ones.